 Once you have filled out your application correctly and paid all applicable fees you will be required to submit your application to Case Processing Center-Sydney (CPC-S).
 If your application is incomplete and lacks important information it will be sent back to you.

 Processing times depend upon when you submit your complete application.
 It can take up to at least 12 months to process your application.

 Once your application has been processed by the CPC-S you will be required to take a few tests.
 All adults applying for citizenship grants will be assessed on their knowledge of Canada and the responsibilities and privileges of a Canadian Citizen.
 The citizenship test will be either written, multiple choices or an oral knowledge hearing.
 It can be prepared by the publication Discover Canada.
 If the applicant achieves passing marks (75 %) he/she will be deemed eligible for a citizenship grant.
 In case the applicant is 55 years or older he/she will not be required to take the knowledge test.
 After passing the test the applicant will be called for an interview.

 Oath Requirements for Citizenship Application

-All applicants will be advised to maintain requirement until Oath.
-After the knowledge test and final interview the applicant will be required to take a citizenship oath.
+All applicants will be advised to maintain the requirement until Oath.
+After the knowledge test and final interview, the applicant will be required to take a citizenship oath.
 The oath will be taken in English or French.

-Need further information or want to apply for Citizenship and requires assisstance.
-The Visa Canada team is professional and can help you prepare an erorr free application.
+Need further information or want to apply for Citizenship and require assistance?
+The Visa Canada team is professional and can help you prepare an error-free application.